somasays/insect/docs/threat-detection.md

 ---
 layout: page
-title: Security Examples
+title: Threat Detection
-nav_order: 3
+nav_order: 4
 ---

-# Security Issues Detection Examples
+# Threat Detection Examples

-This document provides examples of common security issues that Insect can detect, along with explanations and remediation advice.
+This document provides examples of malicious patterns and security threats that Insect can detect in external repositories, along with explanations and remediation advice.

 ## Table of Contents